-Thimphu, 29 April 2010 (SANS Correspondent)
+Thimphu, 29 April 2010 (SANS Correspondent):

 Indian Prime Minister Manmohan Singh has said his country would extend all out support for uninterrupted democratic process in Bangladesh.
 He also said India would take necessary measures for finalising the draft agreement on Teesta Water Sharing which was handed over to Indian government in March this year.
 He said this when Bangladesh Prime Minister Sheikh Hasina paid a courtesy call to the Indian leader on Thursday morning at India House in SAARC Village in Thimphu, Prime Minister’s press secretary Abul Kalam Azad told reporters after the meeting between the two leaders.
 They were in the Bhutanese capital for the two-day 16th SAARC Summit that began on Wednesday.
 ‘India would extend all out support for continuation of the democratic process in Bangladesh,’ Manmohan was quoted having told Sheikh Hasina.
 The two leaders stressed on implementation of the four agreements and the Memorandum of Understanding signed during prime minister Sheikh Hasina’s recent visit to New Delhi Manmohan Singh said his country would soon provide $ one billion in soft loan for infrastructure development in Bangladesh.